davidbauch/QDaCC/README.md

     -handler

-This flag enables handler outputs for the [Threadhandler](https://github.com/davidbauch/Threadhandler), an ancient project.
+This flag enables handler outputs for the [Threadhandler](https://github.com/davidbauch/Threadhandler), an ancient project which is no longer continued.